joedicastro/dotfiles/README.md

 Configuration of [Newsbeuter](http://newsbeuter.org/)

-+ `/newsbeuter/readitlater` API Python for Pocket (Formerly Read it Later)

-+ `/newsbeuter/getfromril.py` a Python script that uses the Pocket API to do a backup of the urls stored there

 + `/newsbeuter/notify.py` a Python script that generate the popup notifications that newsbeuter sends at the end of a news update

-+ `/newsbeuter/sen2ril.py` a Python script that uses the Pocket API to store the bookmarks into Pocket directly from Newsbeuter

 ### `/pentadactyl`